 I’ve combined that knowledge with what I consider my own ‘business expertise’ to help you turn out a business that is enjoyable and profitable.

-If you love kids and you want to combine your passion for children with a way to earn income, babysitting is perfect for you.
+If you love kids and you want to combine your passion for children with a way to earn income, starting a daycare / childcare service is perfect for you.

 You don’t have to be a teenage girl to be a good babysitter, but if you are a teenage girl who likes kids, you will like this job a lot.